 Ian Graeme exemplifies this trait in Warrior.
 He goes to Earth to confront a gangster who was responsible for the death of one of Ian's officers.
 Never mind Ian didn't even like the officer, that the officer was executed rightfully, or that the gangster is well protected (both legally and physically).
 Ian will not let any of that prevent him from fulfilling his own duty.

 Defensive Feint Trap: The Tactics of Mistake.
 The title comes from the hero's tactical doctrine, which calls for a series of feints, that gradually draw the enemy into an untenable position, at which point he attacks, and demolishes them.
-In fact, his later decedents will use this to great effect.
+In fact, his later descendents will use this to great effect.

 Deflector Shields: Not for most of the books, but in The Final Encyclopedia one is established around the entire Earth.

-Do Anything Soldier: Donal is not only capable of leading ground troops, but can also command warships as well.
+Do-Anything Soldier: Donal is not only capable of leading ground troops, but can also command warships as well.

-Faster-than-Light Travel: Space travel is achieved through a series of jumps called phase shift, where the ship is annihilated at one spot and reconstituted in another.
+Faster-Than-Light Travel: Space travel is achieved through a series of jumps called phase shift, where the ship is annihilated at one spot and reconstituted in another.
 The jumps not only have to be extensively calculated (the ship must be located absolutely in the universe, and its destination point must also be exactly calculated, to the same degree), the jump itself has a psychological effect on the crew and passengers, so the more often the jump, the greater the psychic shock and the closer the people on board get to insanity.
 Tranquilizers are made available to help lessen the experience, but cannot nullify it.
 This is a subplot point in Dorsai! , where the effect is shown during a raid on a planet - something nobody thinks possible.

 Faux Affably Evil: Prince William may seem like a polite old businessman.
 But under that, he's very cunning and ruthless.